 Czech L-159s: Cheap to Good Home

 Unfortunately, the Soviet Union’s demise lost the Albatros family its global market niche, and killed the military aid subsidies that had helped promote it.
-Worse, the L-159′s program cost grew from CZK 20-30 billion to over 51 billion Koruna.
+Worse, the L-159’s program cost grew from CZK 20-30 billion to over 51 billion Koruna.
 That left the Czech government in a bind.
-In response, they’ve been trying to keep 24-35 jets for operational use, and sell off 36-47 of the L-159As (one aircraft has been lost), since 2002.
+In response, they kept 24-35 jets for operational use, and have been trying to sell off 36-47 of the L-159As (one aircraft has been lost) since 2002.
 They also moved to privatize state-owned Aero Vodochody, which took place in November 2006.

 A few 2-seat L-159T conversions have been performed with CzAF funding, as a demonstration of their potential to become dual-role trainer/attack aircraft.
-That has helped Aero tout the planes to Afghanistan, Bolivia, Colombia, Georgia, Indonesia, Nigeria… and Iraq, where they finally had a breakthrough.
+That has helped Aero tout the planes to Afghanistan, Bolivia, Colombia, Georgia, Indonesia, Iraq, and Nigeria.
+Their breakthrough, such as it is, came elsewhere.

 Aero’s Market Conundrum